zipack/zipackgithubio/README.md

 # zipack.github.io

-This repository stores source code of [zipack.github.io/website](https://zipack.github.io/website) using vanilla JS.
+This repository stores source code of https://zipack.github.io using vanilla JS.

+## Publish your porject to zipack.github.io

+Read the [Dev Guide](https://github.com/zipack/zipack) and submit your project to me through any channel.
+I will take a examination on it and update the website.

 ## Test